alkathirikhalid/connection/README.md

 ```
 ```
 dependencies {
-	        implementation 'com.github.alkathirikhalid:connection:v1.05'
+	        implementation 'com.github.alkathirikhalid:connection:v2.0.0'
 	}
   ```
   ### Gradle 7 issues
-A problem occurred evaluating root project 'Your App'

-Build was configured to prefer settings repositories over project repositories but repository 'Google' was added by build file 'build.gradle'
+A problem occurred will occur where the declared jitpack repo in project will fail to resolve / get the connection library

-Simple Fix, in settings.gradle add jitpack repo, it must be present in settings.gradle on faliure will trigger dependencyResolutionManagement
+Simple Fix, in <b>settings.gradle</b> add jitpack repo, it must be present in settings.gradle on faliure will trigger dependencyResolutionManagement
 ```
 dependencyResolutionManagement {
     repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)